Our Philosophy

 Which causes the photography industry to stagnate, often using the same basic formulas for decades on end.

-But next, even once students are past their initial incentive for wanting to learn photography, this fixation on subject matter is still a bit of a menace, because it frequently causes them to skip crucial developmental exercises, complaining that they couldn’t find “a good enough subject,” or anything “interesting enough” to shoot.
+But next, even once a student has moved past their initial incentive for wanting to learn photography, this fixation on subject matter is still a bit of a menace, because it frequently causes them to skip crucial developmental exercises, complaining that they couldn’t find “a good enough subject,” or anything “interesting enough” to shoot.

 In other words, they’re showing up to class empty-handed, and having missed out on some crucial developmental experience, all because they couldn’t find a subject that they “liked” enough….when the skills we were addressing could have been mastered shooting any subject at all.